 Working with highly skilled and experienced teams of lawyers and in-house experts, Vardags has firm directors who specialise in divorce for heirs and heiresses.

-Vardags’ founder and President Ayesha Vardag has a phenomenal track record, including law-changing victories, that demonstrates her absolute passion, skill, and media savvy.
+Vardags’ founder and President Ayesha Vardag has a phenomenal track record, including law-making victories, that demonstrates her absolute passion, skill, and media savvy.
 Specialising in complex, high profile cases, often with an international element, Ayesha has represented many members of prominent and wealthy families to resounding success.
 Her determination and dedication to her clients has led to her being regularly dubbed “Britain’s top divorce lawyer”.

 Senior director Georgina Hamblin has experience representing heirs and heiresses in cases that cement her position as a member of the legal elite.
 Committed to and clever with her cases, Georgina’s expertise lies in matters involving family trusts and wealth acquired prior to marriage.
 Her talent combined with an approach attuned to the stresses of divorce is reflected in the emphatic praise of her clients.